 - To be able to get up and running after crisis.

 ArtsReady is pleased to share a number of easy and free/inexpensive tools and resources to help.
-See this month's ArtsReady Library Features, and explore the growing list of readiness planning resources, below.
+See our current ArtsReady Library Features (to right), and explore the growing list of readiness planning resources (below).

 Readiness resources include the ArtsReady online planning platform (See Join, above - many arts organizations can receive a deep discount.)

 The Performing Arts Readiness Project (PAR) offers free webinars on many aspects of arts preparedness.
 More are scheduled, and previous webinars have been recorded and are available on demand.
 See the full list of offerings and register here.